 - Season pork chops with salt and pepper on both sides.
 Let them rest for 15 to 20 minutes (or alternatively season overnight, refrigerated).
 Use about ½ teaspoon of Kosher salt and a few grinds of pepper per pork chop.
 Tip: In this step, we are “quick dry-brining” the pork with salt.
 This will keep it juicy and tender.

 - In a large skillet, heat some olive oil over medium high heat.
-Cook the pork chops, about 5 minutes per side, until fully cooked through or until internal temperature reaches 155 to 160 degrees Fahrenheit.
+Cook the pork chops, about 5 minutes per side, until fully cooked through or until internal temperature reaches 150 degrees F (it will finish cooking later).
 Remove from pan and set aside.
 Note: Bone-in pork chops may take an extra 2 minutes to cook, especially around the bone.

 - In the same skillet, melt 2 tablespoons of the butter over medium heat.
 Cook the sliced onions, stirring occasionally, until softened, about 12 to 15 minutes.
 Tip: try not to stir too often so that the onions have a chance to caramelize.